-I. university Hearing committee Procedures
+I. University Hearing Committee Procedures

-1. General rights and responsibilities
+1. General Rights and Responsibilities

-All University Administrative Hearing Committee hearings will be recorded on audiotape.
-The student will have the right to bring witnesses and /or an advocate who is a member of the University of Hartford community to the hearing.
+All University Administrative Hearing Committee hearings will be recorded.
+The student will have the right to bring witnesses and /or an advocate who is a full time faculty or staff member of the University of Hartford community to the hearing.